ThatGarlicDude/LibPacReader/README.md

-# libpacreader
+# LibPacReader

-Libpacreader is a library that contains tools for accessing and reading the Pac-Man ROM set.
+LibPacReader is a library that contains tools for accessing and reading the Pac-Man ROM set.